Barbra Banda bags hat-trick and assist as Shanghai Shengli thrash Hebei China Fortune | Goal.com

 The Zambia international netted her treble of the match four minutes from time to complete the rout for Shanghai.

-The treble means the Zambia international has now scored 11 goals in eight outings for the Shanghai Shengli side in her maiden season.
+The treble means the former Logrono striker has now scored 11 goals in eight outings for the Shanghai Shengli side in her maiden season.

 The win also means Shanghai remain are second with 21 points from eight matches - a point behind leaders Wuhan.